rc1/UnityCylindricalCamera/README.md

-# Cylindrical Camera Example for Unity 3D
+# Cylindrical Camera for Unity 3D

 A 360 degree cylindrical panorama capture using Unity 3D.